BUSSELTON WHALE WATCHING

 Exhilarating Whale Watching Aboard The Vessel Dhu Force

 Dhu Force is a single-hulled 18m Conquest, the ideal choice for an up close and personal interaction with the whales and other wildlife.
 The airy, spacious rear deck allows uninterrupted views, and perhaps the blessing of a cloud of whale breath if you are really lucky!
-With around 75% of the deck covered, you can make the most of those days of welcome winter sunshine, and if it rains, you can still enjoy the ocean without a soaking.
+With around 75% of the deck covered overhead, you can make the most of those days of welcome winter sunshine, and if it rains, you can still enjoy the ocean without a soaking.
 Relax and enjoy the view at the comfortable outdoor seating for 20 or escape the elements in the cosy cabin.
 For an incredible “crow’s nest” experience and uninterrupted 360-degree panorama, spot wildlife with our skipper on the fly bridge.
 With a maximum of 22 guests, you are assured an uncrowded, authentic whale watching experience.

 Please allow up to 2.5 hours depending on wildlife sightings